2shoomun/breast_cancer_prediction/README.md

 ## Results

 The final model achieved high accuracy and precision in distinguishing between benign and malignant tumors, with comprehensive evaluation metrics supporting its reliability.
 This model demonstrates a solid foundation in both machine learning and medical data analysis.

----

-This README is ATS-optimized, emphasizing skills, technologies, and the impact of the project.
-Be sure to replace `yourusername` with your actual GitHub username and add any unique findings or results specific to this project.
-Let me know if you'd like further customization!